EZCDeveloper/01_food-admin-pw-intermediate/Test_Cases.md

 📌 **Steps:**

-1. Navigate to “Orders” page.
+1. Navigate to "Orders" page.
 2. Click on the **"Export to CSV"** button.
 3. Download and open the CSV file.
 4. Verify that the first row contains the correct headers (`id, amount, orderNumber, status, store, user`).